Southern California storm tracker: Pineapple Express to bring massive flooding, gusty winds through Christmas

 PREVIOUS COVERAGE: Pineapple Express headed to Southern California for Christmas: What to know

-A Flood Watch was issued for Tuesday afternoon through Wednesday evening for much of Los Angeles County, with mud and debris flows possible across foothill and mountain areas, including recent burn scars, according to the National Weather Service.
+A flood watch will be in effect from Tuesday afternoon through Thursday evening for much of Los Angeles County, with mud and debris flows possible across foothill and mountain areas, including recent burn scars, according to the National Weather Service.

 Key impacts and hazards